 The queen of bows, Nell Diamond, who also has some of the longest hair in all the land, launched some of her very own hair accessories—equipped with bows, of course —to accompany the nap dresses and silk pillowcases of her brand, Hill House Home.

 Classic Half Up

 When you have long, thick hair, it doesn't require a ton of effort in the hair styling department for you to look totally put-together.
 A simple classic like this half-up, half-down style is sure to get heaps of admirers.

 Another fun way to spruce up an easy hairstyle on long strands is to add a different texture to your ends.
 Try pulling the hair up into a high ponytail and crimping it to add some variation to your day-to-day.

 Wet and Dry

 If you want to get really experimental with your long strands, try doing a wet to dry look.
-Using a styling lotion or gel will help you shape and set the hair closest to your roots.
+Using a styling lotion or gel will help you to shape and set the hair closest to your roots.

-Giving yourself a deep side parting is a really fun way to amp up your look when you need an easy route to getting yourself event ready.
+Giving yourself a deep side parting is a really fun way to amp up your look when you need an easy route to getting yourself event-ready.
 We've rounded up some more of our favorite side-swept looks for you here.